CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-The ISCP requires that changes to the plan be communicated to those on the Contingency Plan Contact List (Appendix A).
+The ISCP requires that changes to the plan be communicated to those on the Incident Response / Contingency Plan Contact List.